mc0e/civicrm-extendedmailingstats/Readme.md

 Third party testing and feedback are encouraged.

+## Installation

+You can install this from github by doing:

+    cd [your civicrm extensions directory]
+    git clone git@github.com:mc0e/civicrm-extendedmailingstats.git au.org.greens.extendedmailingstats

+You will then need to enable the extension module in civicrm by going to using the civicrm admin page at:

+    'Administer' -> 'Customise data and Screens' -> 'Manage Extensions'

+You then go to:

+    'Reports' -> 'Create Reports from Templates'

+And you'll see  'Extended Mailing Stats' in the list.

 ## Cron job setup

 Stats are collected by a cron job rather than when the report is collected.
 The cron job